mon04/wordle-cheater/README.md

 ## Wordle Cheater
-Welcome to my command-line program that gives word suggestions for the [online language game, Wordle](https://www.powerlanguage.co.uk/wordle/).
+Welcome to my command-line program that gives word suggestions for the [online word-guessing game, Wordle](https://www.powerlanguage.co.uk/wordle/).
 I wrote this program for fun and for practice with implementing a linked list.

 ### How to use this program
 Run ```WordleCheater.java``` and enter your arguments when prompted.
 A list of suggested words will be printed to the console.
 Currently only green and (optionally) gray letters are supported.
 You can enter one or two arguments.